Saimun-jd/Nodescape-Lamine_Jamal/replit.md

 2. Algorithm pre-computes all steps for smooth animation
 3. Visualization engine steps through algorithm states
 4. Progress tracking and queue/stack visualization in real-time
+5. After completion, displays traversal order with arrows showing the path

 ### Data Persistence
 1. Graph sessions can be saved to the backend via REST API